 “Looking back at having opened a restaurant in the middle of a pandemic, I have to say it was definitely a unique experience,” Serapins says.
 “But now that we see the light at the end of the tunnel, I’m feeling very zen about this whole thing.
 We are so used to things not going the way we expect them to that now, if something does go wrong, it’s just like, ‘Okay, we can deal with it.’”

-La Canting is located at 1720 Saint-Patrick; takeout is available from Wednesday to Sunday for takeout, 12:00 to 8:00 p.m.
+La Canting is located at 1720 Saint-Patrick; takeout is available Wednesday to Sunday, from noon to 8 p.m.